Kakamega Forest Reserve

 Guided nature walks

 The game reserve has got numerous walking trails where you can explore the wildlife on foot and get entangled with nature.
 Some of this walking trail can be followed alone without a game ranger.
-There are also walks organized from 5am to 7am in the morning exposing you to the golden rising sun in Africa and you can meet the potto a nocturnal animals which is also the slowest animal on Earth.
+There are also walks organized from 5am to 7am in the morning, exposing you to the golden rising sun in Africa and you can meet the potto, a nocturnal animal that is also the slowest animal on Earth.

-Kakamega game reserve boasts with over 300 species birds, 45 of Kenya’s bird species can be found in this area, making it a birders paradise, for tourists interested in bird watching in Kenya, they should not miss kakamega forests in their travel list some of the birds to be seen are: African grey parrot, pink backed pelican, grey heron, Ibis, storks, great blue turaco, quail, guinea fowl, blue headed bee eater and many more.
+Kakamega game reserve boasts with over 300 species birds; 45 of Kenya’s bird species can be found in this area, making it a birder’s paradise. for tourists interested in bird watching in Kenya, they should not miss kakamega forests in their travel list Some of the birds that can be seen include African grey parrots, pink-backed pelicans, grey herons, ibises, storks, great blue turacos, quails, guinea fowl, blue-headed bee eaters, and many more.

 Plant species

-There a lot of plant species of the ancient central Congo and wide range of flowers that can be found here some of this species endemic to this area, there is a fig tree within the reserve known to be over 700 years old.
+There are a lot of plant species of the ancient central Congo and a wide range of flowers that can be found here; some of these species are endemic to this area, there is a fig tree within the reserve known to be over 700 years old.
 Some of these trees are used by the locals for traditional medicines.
 There are over 60 species of orchids, 170 species of shrubs, and over 100 species of trees and many more.

 Picnics